dan4thewin/mock4thewin/README.md

 available at https://git.io/fjxVo .
 Please refer there for a detailed explanation.

+First, clone or download this repo and change to the new directory.

 To install run `install` with a destination directory.
 For example:

     ./install /usr/local

-To start using the makefile and tools, run the `setup` target with `make`.
+To start using the makefile and tools, in the directory where you will write your unit tests, run the `setup` target with `make`.
 For example:

     cd ~/work/test